-They’re crispy on the outside, tender on the inside and topped with a luscious cream sauce that everyone will love!
+They’re crispy on the outside, tender on the inside, and smothered in a luscious cream sauce that everyone will love!
 Serve them up with rice, potatoes or even a bed of pasta.
 The options are endless!

 SAUCE.
 While they’re baking, you can whip up the cream sauce in the same skillet you used earlier.
 The fewer the dishes the better, right?
 Plus you get all of those browned bits in your sauce that make it taste even more amazing!

-The sauce only requires a few ingredients and a few minutes to make.
+*Note: The sauce only requires a few ingredients and a few minutes to make.
 It does however, require FRESH lemon and thyme.
 No substitutes or shortcuts allowed.
 This is the main source of seasoning for the pork chops (aside from the breading), so using the correct ingredients is key.

+SERVE.
 Once the pork chops are fully cooked, you’ll want to nestle them into the cream sauce and spoon it over top.
-We like use small condiment dishes to serve additional cream sauce on the side, and it’s always gone in no time!
+We like to use small condiment dishes to serve additional cream sauce on the side, and it’s always gone in no time!

 For more pork chop recipes, check out:

-- 1/2 c all-purpose flour
+- ½ c all-purpose flour

-- 1 1/2 tsp salt, divided
+- 1 ½ tsp salt, divided

-- 3/4 tsp pepper, divided
+- ¾ tsp pepper, divided

 - 2 tsp garlic powder